 Focal seizures that start in one specific part of the brain.

-Convulsive seizures (also called generalized tonic-clonic seizures) involve the whole body.
+- Convulsive seizures (also called generalized tonic-clonic seizures) involve the whole body.
 These seizures used to be called "grand mal" seizures.
-They are the most dramatic type of seizure, causing rapid, rhythmic and sometimes violent shaking movements, often with loss of consciousness.
+They are the most dramatic type of seizure; they cause rapid, rhythmic and sometimes violent shaking movements, often with loss of consciousness.
 These can sometimes start in one part of the brain, causing one part of the body to move, and then progress to the entire brain and movements on both sides of the body.
 These seizures usually last for 2 or 3 minutes and will almost always end on their own.

 Convulsive seizures occur in about 5 out of every 100 people at some time during childhood.
 It is important to note that not everyone who has a single convulsive seizure will go on to develop epilepsy.

 (few seconds) lapse of attention.
-They may be accompanied by other subtle symptoms like eyelid fluttering, rapid eye blinking, lip smacking.
+They may be accompanied by other subtle symptoms like eyelid fluttering, rapid eye blinking and lip smacking.
 These occur mainly in young children and may be so subtle that they aren't noticed until they begin

 Most seizures will stop on their own and do not require

 immediate medical treatment.
-If your child is having a convulsion, protect her from injuring herself by laying her on her side with her hips higher than her head, so she will not
+If your child is having a convulsion, protect them from injuring themselves.
+You can do this by laying them on their side with their hips higher than their head, so they will not

 vomits.
 Do not put anything in the mouth.